Business Studies allows students to explore the world of business in the 21st century.

 Question papers use a variety of assessment styles including short answer, data response, essays and case study analysis.
 You will be assessed by sitting two exams in year 12 (internally assessed) and three formal and externally assessed exams in year 13.

 Business A level can lead to a wide range of degree level courses including: Business, Marketing, Human resources, Accounting and Finance and Economics.
 It is also a great complementary subject for many other areas of study, such as, Engineering, Design, Law and Geography.

 This subject also provides an excellent preparation for the world of work – whether you fancy yourself at the head of a successful multinational, or you prefer to set up your own small business – this course will give you the knowledge and skills required.

 You do not need to have studied GCSE Business Studies.
-It is expected that student have achieved GCSE English and Maths at grade 4 or above.
+It is expected that students have achieved GCSE English Language and Maths at grade 4 or above.
 Please note the new Business Studies course does have a lot more Maths content than in prior years.